How to Clean and Condition Leather Dog Collars: Step-by-Step Routine

 Step 3: Wipe off residue

-Step 4: Air dry at room temp
+Step 4: Air dry at room temperature

 Lay the collar flat on a towel or hang it where air can move around it.
 Keep it out of direct sun and away from heat vents.